How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 - Allow members to register for free, only register members who have made an offline payment, or require payment.

-Step 1: Choose how to make store private
+Step 1: Choose how to make your purchasing club private

 The plugin is very simple to configure, which is one of the reasons it’s a great option if your purchasing club won’t be affected by its limitations in comparison to the previous method.